Dog and Cat Breeding

 We are calling for:

-- Collaborative action to stop the suffering of dogs and cats that develop serious health issues as a result of extreme breeding and breeding practices.
+- Collaborative action to stop the suffering of dogs and cats that develop serious health issues as a result of breeding for extremes of conformation.